Your virtual office NYC should be a huge source of referral income. These 4 steps will turn your virtual office into a cash-cow.

 3. Maximize your visits to the office.

-The more often people see your face in the office center, the more likely you are to strike up conversations with the other attorneys.
+The more often people see your face in the executive office NYC center, the more likely you are to strike up conversations with the other attorneys.
 Every time you are in the office, whether for a client meeting or to pick up your mail, do a “walk-around” to make yourself known.

 Say hello to the people you know, and introduce yourself to the people you don’t.
 Make a point to try to meet one person on your preferred client list every time you come to the office.
 If possible, ask a staff member to introduce you and schedule a time to meet with this person before or after your meeting.